By Tim Lambert

 Women’s Clothing in the Americas

 Different classes of Aztecs wore different clothes.
 Upper-class Aztecs wore cotton clothes.
 Ordinary people wore clothes made from maguey plant fiber.
-(By law only upper-class Aztecs could wear cotton.
+(By-law only upper-class Aztecs could wear cotton.
 If commoners wore cotton clothes they could be put to death).
 Aztec Women wore wraparound skirts and tunics with short sleeves.
 Married women curled their hair on top of their heads.

 Aztec women wove clothes in their own homes.
 The Aztecs liked bright dyes.
 A red dye was made from the cochineal beetle.
 It took about 70,000 beetles to make half a kilo of dye.

-Inca women made clothes from wool or (in warmer areas) from cotton.
+Inca women made clothes from wool or (in warmer areas) cotton.
 Ordinary people wore coarse alpaca wool but nobles wore fine vicuna wool.
 Inca women wore a long dress with a cloak on top fastened with a brooch.